redbeard28/cloud-init/README.md

 # Licence
 Image from cockpit/kumalabs/logo.png belong to the company kuma-consulting.

-Only kuma-consulting has the right to use these logs and images
+Only kuma-consulting has the right to use these logos and images